yzenith/need-to-review/git/git.md

     > this command will help download the source code from repo

-# the followings are the steps to create and push the changes
+# The followings are the steps to create and push the changes

   1. git checkout -b "branch-name"
   > this is the command for create new branch